banodoco/Reigh/structure.md

 # Reigh: Developer Onboarding

+> **Important: This Document Reflects Current State Only**
+> • This guide documents the current architecture and setup, not historical changes or bug fixes.
+> • For change history, see git commits, pull requests, or dedicated changelog files.
+> • Keep this document up-to-date with the actual codebase, not past issues.

 > **How to Use This Guide**
 > • Skim the Tech Stack & Directory tables below to orient yourself.
 > • Need implementation specifics?
 Follow the links to sub-docs in [structure_detail/](structure_detail/) (one file per topic).